kumuluz/kumuluzee-cors/README.md

 ### CORS filter configuration

-When kumuluzee-cors dependnecy is included in the project, CORS filter can be configured in two ways: using **@CrossOrigin** annotation or using **servlet filter** by providing cors-filter configuration section in prefered config source (i.e. config.yaml, etcd etc.).
+When kumuluzee-cors dependency is included in the project, CORS filter can be configured in two ways: using **@CrossOrigin** annotation or using **servlet filter** by providing cors-filter configuration section in preferred config source (i.e. config.yaml, etcd etc.).

 #### @CrossOrigin annotation